faraz9x/mv-listing/README.md

 ## Available Scripts

-In the project directory, you can run:
+To run the project after installing dependencies, you can run:

 ### `npm start`